Ungaran

 Ungaran (Dutch: Oengaran) is a town and adjacent areas in Central Java Province of Indonesia.
 The town serves as the administrative centre of the Semarang Regency in that province.
 Ungaran is located at -7° 8' 17", 110° 24' 18" at an elevation of 319 metres.
-It encompasses two districts (kecamatan) within the Regency - Ungaran Barat (West Ungaran) covering 35.96 km^{2} with a population of 82,815 in 2024, and Ungaran Timur (East Ungaran) covering 37.99 km^{2} with a population of 83,610 in 2024.
+It encompasses two districts (kecamatan) within the Regency - Ungaran Barat (West Ungaran) covering 35.96 km^{2} with a population of 83,212 in 2025, and Ungaran Timur (East Ungaran) covering 37.99 km^{2} with a population of 84,554 in 2025.

-In the 19th century, defensive posts were established between Semarang and Surakarta to control the trade route between the two cities.
-A fort known as Fort Ontmoeting was established in Ungaran.
+Fort Ontmoeting (Fort Willem II), where Prince Diponegoro was imprisoned while waiting for his judgment in Batavia and further exile to Makassar, Oengaran, Dutch East Indies.

+Bridge to the village of Oengaran and Oengaran in the background near Samarang.

+Landscape and villages near the Ungaran volcano in Central Java.

+Aerial picture of Old Semarang area in the 1920s.

+The first-year class of the Kweekschool in Oengaran.

 Villages

 Ungaran is sub-divided into 21 villages, of which 11 are in West Ungaran and 10 are in East Ungaran.